 It all starts with the right terms (shocking, I know).
 If you aren’t tracking it, you can’t report on it.

 Start with inputting general terms for your business in SEMrush Keyword Magic and filtering to find the best-related terms.
-Target high search volume terms even if they are based on national search volume.
+To win at local SEO, you need to target high search volume terms even if they are based on national search volume.
 Local search volume, search result pages, and competition will vary when you set up localized tracking.

 The ice cream example has a lot of “near me” searches by default.
 If your keywords don’t have “near me” or “nearby” modified terms with search volume, it’s still a good idea to build them into the list.

 Think of any other terms people may be using to describe your type of business, especially consider voice search.
 Some examples could be “closest,” “open late,” “24 hours,” “best,” etc. These are considered intent modifiers and can take your keyword list to the next level.
 Learn more about this process in my more in-depth blog on how to build your intent-based keyword list.